 Here in NZ, we have three main stages in the production of our energy.
 The first step is Generation, or the various ways that we generate our electricity from things like water, wind and geothermal activity (check out our ‘Talkin’ about our Generation‘ blog for some good information).

 Next up are the confusing wee beasts known as Transmission and Distribution.
-We don’t blame you if you switched off (see what we did there…) at the sound of those two words.
-They don’t exactly scream excitement.
-But don’t be fooled, lovely people.
-Because these two stages are the backbone of our electricity industry.
-They’re the super-highways that get electricity from Point A to Point B (or you may remember them as one of the utilities from your Monopoly board).
+These two stages are the backbone of our electricity industry; the super-highways that get electricity from Point A to Point B (or you may remember them as one of the utilities from your Monopoly board).

 So, to enlighten you…

 At some point in your day-to-day life, you may have heard talk of the national grid.
-This somewhat ambiguous name doesn’t give much away, so you’d be forgiven for imagining that the national grid consists of an enormous, walled switchboard run by a little old man, wearing spectacles and a visor, moving plugs and flicking switches and zipping around on an old library ladder.
-Or even a huge Battleship-esque grid with little electricity figurines on it.
-The national grid is pretty cool, but it’s not as cool as that – sorry guys.
+This somewhat ambiguous name doesn’t give much away, so you’d be forgiven for imagining that it consists of a huge Battleship-esque grid with little electricity figurines on it (we wish it was that exciting!).

 What it is though, is a system of lines spread down the country between populated areas, and one very large cable that joins the North and South Islands.
 The lines are different sizes and can carry alternating currents, ranging between 50 kV right up to 400 kV, though most lines in NZ run at either 110 or 220 kV.
 They connect each generator (for example, Lake Karapiro’s hydro dam) with one of the 170 substations, and then the smaller distribution networks (which branch off into each area).
 The transmission network is carried by the big pylons and lines you often see throughout the countryside.